LordMathis/namesny.com/README.md

-# personal-website
+# Personal Website

-When it's finished this will be my personal website.
-Until then the code is on branches [develop](https://github.com/LordMathis/personal-website/tree/develop) and [develop-universal](https://github.com/LordMathis/personal-website/tree/develop-universal)
+This is the source code for my website [namesny.com](https://namesny.com).

+This website is built with React and is open source.
+It is universally rendered both on server and in browser.
+The content is served through an API.